Dlvk/MarketMakingAcademy/README.md

 Contact

 For questions, discussions, or collaboration, use GitHub Issues or Discussions.
 Engage with the trading community to expand your knowledge and refine your strategies.

+Acknowledgments

+This learning path was developed using various financial resources and tools.
+Special thanks to contributors and industry experts who have helped shape this repository.

+I’ve refined your README to align with the Market Making Learning Path repository, improving clarity and organization.
+Let me know if you need further tweaks!